 Are you using Tasks for more than just a simple checklist?
 If not, keep reading!

-In the next two traktips, we’ll give you pointers on using the Task Manager to enhance your workflow:
+In the next two Traktips, we’ll give you pointers on using the Task Manager to enhance your workflows:

 First up – Branching Workflows

 Branching workflows dynamically modify your process based on how you respond to a Yes/No/NA task.
 Depending on your answer, other tasks can be populated to the issue, extending or changing the path of the existing process.

 It all works using Task Groups triggered from a Yes/No/NA task.
 Task groups define each step as a separate task, with multiple steps tied together.
 A task group can have one task or several.

 The key is to have your task groups defined ahead of time.
 You can only set up a Yes/No/NA to trigger a task group that already exists.